Helvetia 'Stop' and 'Sport'

 1940 Advert for Helvetia Pilots Watches & Stop Chronographs

-Helvetia also supplied this movement to Orator for their ‘Stop’ and confusingly it looks as if Orator then went on to use the name ‘Stop’ for a range of their watches whether they had second hands that could be stopped and reset or not!
+Helvetia also supplied these watches to Orator for their version of the ‘Stop’ and confusingly it looks as if Orator then went on to use the name ‘Stop’ for a range of their watches whether they had second hands that could be stopped and reset or not!

-One other interesting variation of the Helvetia 'Stop' was the British Admiralty Pattern 3169 chronograph.
-The Pattern 3169 was designated as a 1/5th second stopwatch, probably for use in naval gunnery, and was supplied to the Admiralty by several different manufacturers, one of which was Helvetia.
+One other interesting variation of the Helvetia 'Stop' was the British Admiralty Pattern 3169 watch.
+According to Royal Navy records the Pattern 3169 was designated as a 1/5th second stopwatch, probably for use in naval gunnery, pocket and wristwatch versions were used.
+Pattern 3169 watches were supplied to the Admiralty by several different manufacturers, one of which was Helvetia, who provided the 'Stop'.
 On ordering it was specified that the dial and hands be modified so that the time telling functionality was removed and only the stop watch function was visible.
+The normal case and serial numbers were removed from these watches by the Royal Navy and they were instead marked with the British military property mark of the broad arrow, Patt.
+3169 and an individual Royal Navy serial number.
+Though the serial numbers have been engraved over I have managed to read the remains of enough of one serial number to date these Helvetia Pattern 3169 watches to circa 1941.